Joanne Daviau RM, MA

-I am proud mother of a one year old, Theo, who has taught me many lessons that I will carry with me as I enter into my third year.
-Motherhood has brought me great joy, insight and humility.
+I am the proud mother of a one-year-old, Theo, who has taught me many lessons that I will carry with me as I enter into my third year.
+Motherhood has brought me great joy, insight, and humility.
 As a student, I have had the pleasure of working in midwifery clinics in Vancouver, Campbell River, with maternity care providers in Haida Gwaii and as a volunteer birth Doula for teen moms in Nova Scotia and on Fir Square in Vancouver.
 I also have training in lactation support and a personal interest holistic health remedies.

 I grew up in the Comox Valley and I am excited to return home to work with families in a rural setting.
 In my spare time, I enjoy gardening, swimming, speaking Spanish and playing with my family!
 I look forward to meeting you and supporting your journey through pregnancy and birth.